ministryofjustice/security-guidance/docs/secure-data-transfer-guide.md

 ## Removable storage devices

-The MoJ strongly discourages the use of removable storage devices such as USB drives for data transfer.
+The MoJ strongly discourages the use of removable storage devices such as USB devices for data transfer.
 However, if all other options are not possible, then removable storage devices **MAY** be used with caution.

 Any data being transferred by removable media such as a USB memory stick **SHALL** be encrypted.
 Encrypted portable storage devices **SHALL** be password protected with a [strong password](password-management-guide.md).
 All passwords **SHALL** be transferred using an alternative method of communication to get to the recipient.
 Examples includes post, a telephone call to an agreed number, or by SMS text message.